videojs/videojs-contrib-ads/README.md

 And here are the interaction points you use to send information to the ads plugin:

  * `adsready` (EVENT) — Trigger this event after to signal that your integration is ready to play ads.
  * `ads.startLinearAdMode()` (METHOD) — Call this method to signal that your integration is about to play a linear ad.
+This method triggers `adstart` to be emitted by the player.
  * `ads.endLinearAdMode()` (METHOD) — Call this method to signal that your integration is finished playing linear ads, ready for content video to resume.
+This method triggers `adend` to be emitted by the player.

 In addition, video.js provides a number of events and APIs that might be useful to you.
 For example, the `ended` event signals that the content video has played to completion.